NVIDIA/TensorRT-LLM/docs/source/overview.md

 ### Latest GPU Support

-TensorRT-LLM supports GPUs based on the NVIDIA Hopper, NVIDIA Ada Lovelace, NVIDIA Ampere, NVIDIA Turing, and NVIDIA Volta architectures.
-Certain limitations may, however, apply.
+TensorRT-LLM supports GPUs based on the NVIDIA Hopper, NVIDIA Ada Lovelace, and NVIDIA Ampere architectures.
+Certain limitations might apply.
 Refer to the {ref}`support-matrix` for more information.

 ### Native Windows Support